 Many of the deluxe resorts have fun activities to do, and some of them are free!

-I’ll recommend to you the monorail loop, which is The Polynesian, The Grand Floridian, and The Contemporary.
+I’ll recommend to you the Monorail Loop outside of Magic Kingdom, which is The Polynesian, The Grand Floridian, and The Contemporary.

 Another good resort hop option when it rains is the Boardwalk, which has the Boardwalk Inn, the Swan and Dolphin, The Yacht and Beach Club and several shops (plus back entrance to Epcot!)